6 Ways Dirty Ducts Can Affect Your Health

 Along with causing sinus issues, dirty air can make your body feel worn down.
 As your body fights off bacteria and other pollutants in the air, your immune system kicks into high gear.
 Constantly dealing with dirty air, however, might cause your immune system to become tired, and you might not have the resistance or energy to combat an infection.
 As a result, you end up getting sick.

-Allergens and pollutants can wreak havoc on your family’s health.
-If your family experiences coughing, chronic wheezing, lethargy, or difficulty breathing, these symptoms might be due to having dirty duct work and air vents.
+At Advanced Home Comfort we know allergens and pollutants can wreak havoc on your family’s health.
+If your family experiences coughing, chronic wheezing, lethargy, or difficulty breathing, these symptoms might be due to having dirty ductwork and air vents.
 Regular professional duct cleaning can prevent or reduce many health problems.
-Contact our professionals at Advanced Home Comfort at 972-299-8578 today to schedule a cleaning.